 Jones Convocation Center - Arena Floor

-- Verify that the graduates are lined up according to the number on their card.
+- Verify that the graduates are lined up in pairs and according to the number on their lineup card.

 - Facilitate the expectations of the Commencement decorum.